Personalised Learning and Support

 Consultation and collaboration

 Teachers and school staff work collaboratively to identify and respond to the additional learning and support needs of students.
-This includes consultation and collaborative planning between school staff and students and their parents or carers, as well as collaborative planning between teachers, support staff and specialist staff within and outside education where needed to address individual student needs.
+This includes consultation and collaborative planning between school staff and students and their parents and carers, as well as collaborative planning between teachers, support staff and specialist staff within and outside education where needed to address individual student needs.
 Examples of ways in which this collaboration is recorded may include:

 - records of meetings held at school to plan for and review adjustments involving teachers, students, their parents and carers, other specialist staff and professionals, such as learning and support team meeting records